 Europe is the continent with one of the largest and oldest fleet of solar plants; we need proper care for these assets to meet performance expectations.
-Operations and Maintenance (O&M) is key to the technical and economic performance of solar systems and plants.
+Operation and Maintenance (O&M) and Asset Management are key to the technical and economic performance of solar systems and plants.

-O&M has become a standalone segment within the solar industry, and it is widely acknowledged by all stakeholders that high-quality O&M services mitigate potential risks, improve the Levelised Cost of Electricity (LCOE) and Power Purchase Agreement (PPA) prices, and positively impact the return on investment (ROI).
+O&M and Asset Management became standalone segments within the solar industry and it is widely acknowledged by all stakeholders that high-quality O&M and Asset Management services mitigate potential risks, improve the Levelised Cost of Electricity (LCOE) and Power Purchase Agreement (PPA) prices, and positively impact the return on investment (ROI).

-SolarPower Europe brings together world class experts on O&M to drive the discussion and work on standards and practices that the industry, the financial community and all the relevant stakeholders can benefit from.
+SolarPower Europe brings together world class experts on O&M and Asset Management to drive the discussion and work on standards and practices that the industry, the financial community and all the relevant stakeholders can benefit from.

-Responding to the discrepancies that exist in today’s solar O&M market, the SolarPower Europe O&M Best Practices Guidelines make it possible for all to benefit from the experience of leading experts in the sector and increase the level of quality and consistency in O&M. These Guidelines are meant for O&M contractors as well as investors, financiers, asset owners, asset managers, monitoring tool providers, technical consultants and all interested stakeholders in Europe and beyond.
+The SolarPower Europe O&M Best Practices Guidelines make it possible for all to benefit from the experience of leading experts in the sector and increase the level of quality and consistency in O&M.